 For example: many trigger points in the upper back and neck can cause headaches.
 Massage Therapy can help diminish or completely release trigger points, freeing the body and decreasing symptoms.

 Loosen those knots!
 Book a massage therapy assessment today.

 Massage therapy is covered by many health insurance plans but is not covered under provincially funded health coverage.

 In cases of injury rehabilitation, Work Place Safety Insurance WSIB (ON), Worker’s Compensation Insurance and auto insurance may cover the cost of massage therapy.

-pt Health services are covered by most health care plans.
-Typically, these plans pay 80-100% fee for service.
+pt Health services are covered by most healthcare insurance plans.
+Typically, these plans pay 80-100% of the fee for service.

 At pt Health, we believe your health should come first.
-We take care of the paperwork so you can focus on getting better – plus we offer direct insurance billing, saving you time and upfront costs.
+We take care of the paperwork so you can focus on getting better.
+In many cases, we offer direct insurance billing, saving you time and upfront costs.

 Frequently Asked Questions About Massage Therapy